Mahdi-196/ReFocused-frontend/README.md

 ## Project Overview

 ReFocused is a comprehensive productivity ecosystem designed to consolidate daily tools—Pomodoro, journaling, habit tracking, and study aids—into a single, cohesive application.
-Beyond standard CRUD, each component is engineered for scale, security, and extensibility.
+Beyond standard CR[...]

 This repository documentation covers the entire stack: